auctus-team/pycapacity/README.md

-# Real-time capable task-space capacity calculation python pip package
+# An efficient task-space capacity calculation package for robotics and biomechanics

 > 📢 New version of the pycapacity package is out - version v2.0!